F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 3. If no supportive measures were provided to the Complainant, document the reasons why such a response was not clearly unreasonable in light of the known circumstances.

-7. All materials used to train Title IX Coordinator and Affirmative Action Officer, Investigators, Decision-Makers, Panel Members, and any person who facilitates an Informal Resolution process.
-The University will make these training materials publicly available on the Institutional Equity Offices' website.
+7. All materials used to train Title IX Coordinator and Director of Institutional Equity, Investigators, Decision-Makers, Advisory Committee members, and any person who facilitates an Informal Resolution process.

 The University will also maintain any and all records in accordance with state and federal laws.